JCarlosLucio/shopping-cart/README.md

 feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-### Deploy

-The predeploy script will run automatically before deploy is run.
+## 🚀 Deployment

 ```sh
 npm run predeploy
 ```

+The predeploy script will run automatically before deploy is run.

 ```sh
 npm run deploy